Sex education in the United States: Mississippi

+Tennessee

 Tennessee has no mandatory sexual education curriculum in place, leaving individual school districts to oversee their own sex ed curricula if it is chosen to be taught.
 Many of those school districts have relied heavily on abstinence-led curricula.
 Tennessee schools have created a mandatory family life education program if females ages 15–17 have pregnancy rates higher than 19.5 per every 1000 depending on the county.
 In 2012, state legislature advanced Senate Bill 3310, otherwise known as the "Gateway Law," to enforce abstinence only sexual education and limit the information given to students by educators that encourage sexual activities with penalties of $500 if done.
 More recently, in 2017, state legislature passed Senate Bill 1510 to provide intervention, treatment, and prevention of child sex abuse.
 Though Senate Bill 1510 was implemented, it continued to forbid promoting sexual activities and dispense contraception on school property.
 Currently pending is Senate Bill 646 where curriculum for students includes "medically accurate and age appropriate" sex education.
 In doing so, students are able to obtain information about consent, abstinence, sexually transmitted diseases, pregnancy, and communication skills among other things.